dbohdan/s2png/README.md

 Examples
 --------

-To store foo.mp3 in an image enter the following on the command line:
+To store foo.mp3 in an image enter the following command:

     s2png foo.mp3

 A file named foo.mp3.png will be created in the same directory as foo.mp3.

-Add the `-s` switch to ensure the resulting image is, give or take a pixel, square and `-b "some text"` to change the text of the banner at the bottom.
+Add the `-s` switch to ensure the resulting image is square (give or take a pixel) and `-b "some text"` to change the text of the banner at the bottom.

     s2png -s -b hello foo.mp3

-To decode decode_me.mp3.png and get the original file decode_me.mp3 run the command
+To decode decode_me.mp3.png and retrieve the original file decode_me.mp3 run the command

     s2png decode_me.mp3.png

-If you got decode_me_v2.mp3.png as random_letters.png you could decode it directly to decode_me_v2.mp3 with
+You can decode xyz.png to decoded.mp3 with

-    s2png -o decode_me_v2.mp3 random_letters.png
+    s2png -o decoded.mp3 xyz.png